-the produce of their mines has nearly reached its maximum.
+But the Belgian coal-proprietors are afraid that the produce of their mines has nearly reached its maximum.
 The fact is that the Belgian mines have been worked longer than our Newcastle mines, and have reached still greater depths.
-They are further advanced towards exhaustion than our own; and as their produce is not oneeighth part of our coal-produce, it would be absurd to suppose that they can support any industry capable of seriously competing with ours.
+They are further advanced towards exhaustion than our own; and as their produce is not one-eighth part of our coal-produce, it would be absurd to suppose that they can support any industry capable of seriously competing with ours.